This article may be sponsored or include a provided product or affiliate link. See the footer and Affiliate Disclaimer for full details.

 I am sure you won’t mind going around by boat.
 Monkeys, birds, sloths, and other wild creatures are always around to make your cruise interesting and fun.

 Most people visit Tortuguero to explore the Tortuguero National Park.
-Established in 1980 for the purpose of creating a protected habitat for nesting sea turtles in Costa Rica, the park continues to be one of the wildest and most important of all the massive national parks in the country.
+Established in 1980 to create a protected habitat for nesting sea turtles in Costa Rica, the park continues to be one of the wildest and most important of all the massive national parks in the country.

 Nowadays, you can see not only green sea turtles here but also leatherbacks and hawksbills.
 This 19,000-hectare property is run by the government and enjoys high visitor turnover from July to October.
 Within this time frame, there is a high chance of seeing the beloved nesting turtles.